heckman/photos-server/README.md

 ### Uninstallation cruft

 Photos Server will listen for incoming connections by creating a launch agent at `~/Library/LaunchAgents/ca.heckman.path.plist`.
 This file can be removed from the control panel, but it will not be automatically removed when the Photos Server application is deleted.
-Photos Server also creates small file to store its settings at `~/Library/Preferences/ca.heckman.PhotosServer.plist` which will also be left behind. (*An uninstallation script is in the works #TODO.*)
+Photos Server also creates small file to store its settings at `~/Library/Preferences/ca.heckman.PhotosServer.plist` which will also be left behind.

+Currently, there is also a log at `~/Library/Logs/ca.heckman.PhotosServer/http-handler-error.log` that never (ever) gets cleaned up.
+I'm in the process of changing the logging to use the system log, but in the mean time this file could get quite large.

 ## Fancy redirection